ccjmne/blog/content/posts/useless-use-of-cat.md

 ## The legitimate use of `cat`

-Despite my furry companion of choice being of the canine complexion, I have nothing against `cat` in principle.
+Despite my furry companion being of the canine variety, I have nothing against `cat` in principle.
 Outside of scripts, I'd still argue that `less` is surely often preferable, possibly with `--quit-if-one-screen`/`-F` to have it behave like `cat` when you require no pagination; but here are a few instances where `cat` is sensible nonetheless:

 ```sh
 # Create file in-line